ABOUT THE ARTIST

 John Donne (1572-1631) writes: "No Man is an Island, Entire of Itself".
 For me, this is truth.
 There are many who have contributed to my art pursuits directly and indirectly.
 Many don't even realize that by sharing themselves they have helped me to process my work and have contributed greatly to needs of inspiration, wonder, information and experience.
 Then there is nature, mere observation of the natural world has given me an understanding of primary elements of art and life, as well as a source for interpretation.
 Nature has also given me solitude, exhilaration and peace of mind which I need to survive.

 In October of 2008, I returned to live in northern New England.
 I roam in both New Hampshire and Vermont.
 The power of this place with mountains, lakes and nature resonates well with me for this new beginning and healing I so desire.
-I reside in an old village farmhouse in Vermont near some of the most beautiful natural wonders and a congruent artistic community.
+I reside in the foothills of the White Mountains near some of the most beautiful natural wonders for ongoing inspiration.
 Check in for the new North Country artworks which will develop in time.

 Thank you for witnessing this journey of art.